sinastiller/pp4_restaurant_website/README.md

 ![Menu Page](media/readme_images/menu.png)

 #### Signup Page
 The Signup page can be reached via the dropdown link from the navbar.
 It contains the navbar at the top and footer at the bottom.
 The user will be prompted with a Signup form, to enter their username, email(optional), password and confirm password.
-If they have already an account the can reach the Login page via the link just at the top of the Signup form.
+If they have already an account, they can reach the Login page via the link just at the top of the Signup form.
 Only valid input is allowed and user must click Signup button to proceed with registering.
-Once completed the user will be redirected to the landing page.
+Once completed the user will be redirected to the landing page and a message will pop up that user has signed up successfully.
 ![Signup Page](media/readme_images/signup.png)

 #### Login Page